johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 --- abstract

-This document defines the HTTP Cookie and Set-Cookie header fields.
+This document defines the HTTP `Cookie` and `Set-Cookie` header fields.
 These header fields can be used by HTTP servers to store state (called cookies) at HTTP user agents, letting the servers maintain a stateful session over the mostly stateless HTTP protocol.
-Although cookies have many historical infelicities that degrade their security and privacy, the Cookie and Set-Cookie header fields are widely used on the Internet.
-This document obsoletes RFC 6265.
+Although cookies have many historical infelicities that degrade their security and privacy, the `Cookie` and `Set-Cookie` header fields are widely used on the Internet.
+This document obsoletes RFC 6265 and 6265bis.

 --- middle

 # Introduction

-This document defines the HTTP Cookie and Set-Cookie header fields.
-Using the Set-Cookie header field, an HTTP server can pass name/value pairs and associated metadata (called cookies) to a user agent.
-When the user agent makes subsequent requests to the server, the user agent uses the metadata and other information to determine whether to return the name/value pairs in the Cookie header field.
+This document defines the HTTP `Cookie` and `Set-Cookie` header fields.
+Using the `Set-Cookie` header field, an HTTP server can pass name/value pairs and associated metadata (called cookies) to a user agent.
+When the user agent makes subsequent requests to the server, the user agent uses the metadata and other information to determine whether to return the name/value pairs in the `Cookie` header field.

 Although simple on their surface, cookies have a number of complexities.
 For